craigfrancis/framework/framework/0.1/doc/setup/units.md

 	unit_add('contact_form');

-And print it in the view with:
+And if your using a view, print it with:

 	<?= $contact_form->html(); ?>